Mean: Harmonic mean (HM)

+tells us that these five different pumps working together will pump at the same rate as five pumps that can each empty the tank in $15$ minutes.

 Relationship between AM, GM, and HM

-AM, GM, and HM satisfy these inequalities:
+AM, GM, and HM of nonnegative real numbers satisfy these inequalities:

 Equality holds if all the elements of the given sample are equal.

 Statistical location

-In descriptive statistics, the mean may be confused with the median, mode or mid-range, as any of these may incorrectly be called an "average" (more formally, a measure of central tendency).
+In descriptive statistics, the mean may be confused with the median, mode or mid-range, as any of these may colloquially be called an "average" (more formally, a measure of central tendency).
 The mean of a set of observations is the arithmetic average of the values; however, for skewed distributions, the mean is not necessarily the same as the middle value (median), or the most likely value (mode).
 For example, mean income is typically skewed upwards by a small number of people with very large incomes, so that the majority have an income lower than the mean.
 By contrast, the median income is the level at which half the population is below and half is above.
 The mode income is the most likely income and favors the larger number of people with lower incomes.
 While the median and mode are often more intuitive measures for such skewed data, many skewed distributions are in fact best described by their mean, including the exponential and Poisson distributions.

 Mean of a probability distribution

 The mean of a probability distribution is the long-run arithmetic average value of a random variable having that distribution.
-If the random variable is denoted by $X$, then it is also known as the expected value of $X$ (denoted $E(X)$).
+If the random variable is denoted by $X$, then the mean is also known as the expected value of $X$ (denoted $E(X)$).
 For a discrete probability distribution, the mean is given by $\textstyle \sum xP(x)$, where the sum is taken over all possible values of the random variable and $P(x)$ is the probability mass function.
 For a continuous distribution, the mean is $\textstyle \int_{-\infty}^{\infty} xf(x)\,dx$, where $f(x)$ is the probability density function.
 In all cases, including those in which the distribution is neither discrete nor continuous, the mean is the Lebesgue integral of the random variable with respect to its probability measure.
 The mean need not exist or be finite; for some probability distributions the mean is infinite (+∞ or −∞), while for others the mean is undefined.